pashok3d/Pixel_Dungeon_Editor/README.md

 Pixel Dungeon Editor is my first try of creating program which uses graphical component.
 It was written in C++ using framework Qt.
 The program has nothing to do with official Pixel Dungeon game (http://pixeldungeon.watabou.ru)!
 It is rather an imitation of the official game's setting.
-Pixel Dungeon Editor is a joke map editor for unexisting game, where you can create rooms, connect them among each other and fill them with different stuff.
+Pixel Dungeon Editor is a joke map editor for unexisting game, where you can create rooms, connect them and fill with different stuff.
 # How to run
 - Download ZIP
 - Extract wherever you want